 Students and instructors are expected to maintain a professional relationship characterized by courtesy and mutual respect.
 Moreover, it is the responsibility of the instructor to maintain an appropriate academic atmosphere in the classroom and other academic settings, and the responsibility of the student to cooperate in that endeavour.
 Further, the instructor is the best person to decide, in the first instance, whether such an atmosphere is present in the class.
-Click hereofict the policy and procedures governing disruptive and/or harassing behaviour by students in academic situations.
+Click here for the policy and procedures governing disruptive and/or harassing behaviour by students in academic situations.

-We wish you great success in BIOL 1001!
-If you need any help, please contact the appropriate individual.
+I wish you great success in BIOL1001!

+If you need any help, please do not hesitate to reach out to me (or the lab coordinator or your TA, depending on your question).